-During and possibly after the withdrawal negotiation period, there is likely to be considerable uncertainty as to the UK's post withdrawal framework, and in particular as to the arrangements which will apply to its relationships with the EU and other countries following its withdrawal.
+There still remains some uncertainty as to the UK's post withdrawal framework, and in particular as to the arrangements which will apply to its relationships with the EU and other countries following its withdrawal.

-The impact of this unique process is difficult to predict at this stage as it will depend on a range of factors, including on how and to what timescale the negotiations develop.
+The impact of the unique Brexit process remains difficult to predict.
 The process itself and/or the uncertainty associated with it may, at any stage, adversely affect the return on the Company and its investments.
 This may be due to, among other things: (i) increased uncertainty and volatility in UK, EU and other financial markets; (ii) fluctuations in the market value of sterling and of other currencies, as well as asset values; (iii) fluctuations in exchange rates between sterling, the euro and other currencies; (iv) increased illiquidity of investments located or listed within the UK, the EU or elsewhere; and/or (v) changes in the willingness of financial counterparties to enter into transactions, or the price at which they are prepared to transact in relation to the management of the Company's investment, currency and other risks.